TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 `ghcr.io/theartofficial/artofficialstudio:cu125latest`

+`ghcr.io/theartofficial/artofficialstudio:cu124latest`

 For Nvidia 50xx series, cu128 is required, which is why this is the official release.
 Since drivers are mostly backward compatible for modern hardware, it's generally a good idea to update to the latest version that supports the newest CUDA version.

+The 4090s on runpod for example, only support cu12.4 at the time of writing this.

 ## How to Install the Container on a Cloud GPU with RunPod (Process for other cloud services should be similar)